ChusnulHadi/networking/docs/zte/c300/config-gpon-onu.md

 Gemport is a logical channel that bringing traffic between OLT and ONT inside TCont.
 Every service like Internet, VoIP, IPTV usually have different Gemport.

 - single TCont able to have many Gemport
-- gemport decide mapping traffic by vlan or service type
+- gemport determines mapping traffic by vlan or service type

 #### Service Port
 Service port is a service endpoint that connects gemport to the vlan on the Uplink side of the OLT.
 It determines how traffic from ONT is forwarded to  the Upstream Network